 Summary

-Permitted reserve lential
+Permitted reserve: Confide

-SalesConfid
+Sales Confide ntial

 No. active quarries Two

-Landbank 88 years
+Landbank87 y ears

-- 4.8 There are two active chalk pits in West Sussex (Appendix B) and three inactive chalk pits.
-The estimated landbank for 2018/19 is 88 years.
+- 4.9.
+There are two active chalk pits in West Sussex ('Appendix B: Mineral Sites in West Sussex') and three inactive chalk pits.
+The estimated landbank for 2019/20 is 87 years.
 Sites that are not extracting chalk are either being used for aggregate recycling or will remain inactive until operators have further demand for chalk.
 The chalk figures fluctuate greatly, due to changes in the amount of chalk being produced and sold and more accurate estimates of permitted reserves being provided by operators.
 Since the extraction of chalk for use in the cement making process ceased at Shoreham Cement Works in 1991, the annual production of the mineral has declined significantly.
-However, there remains a large, permitted reserve of chalk at Shoreham Cement Works but any future working is subject to a review of the permission. - 4.9 Some of the annual production figures are shown as confidential due to operators' commercial confidentiality.
+However, there remains a large permitted reserve of chalk at Shoreham Cement Works but any future working is subject to a review of the permission. - 4.10.
+Some of the annual production figures are shown as confidential due to operators' commercial confidentiality.
 Policy M4 (Chalk) of the JMLP enables proposals for chalk extraction to come forward subject to the policy criteria.

-Table 5: Chalk Permitted Reserves and Annual Sales (2009 to 2018)
+Table 5: Chalk Permitted Reserves and Annual Sales (2010 to 2019)

-Year Total chalk reserve remaining on sites with planning permission (mt) Annual Sales (mt)
+Year Total Chalk Reserve Remaining on Sites with Planning Permission (mt) Annual Sales (mt)

-2009 12.48 Confidential

 2010 12.43 Confidential

 2011 12.43 Confidential

 2012 12.41 Confidential

 2013 12.03 Confidential

-2014 Confidential Confidential
+2014 Confidential 11 Confidential

-2015 Confidential Confidential
+2015 Confidential 12 Confidential

 2016 Confidential Confidential

 2017 Confidential Confidential

 2018 Confidential Confidential

+2019 Confidential Confidential

 Annual Average - Confidential